Domestic and International Arbitration and Mediation

 Mr. Levit is admitted to practice and an active member of the State of California, New York and Wisconsin Bars.

-Mr. Levit's law practice, whether based in New York, California, or Wisconsin, has over 50 years taken him to state and Federal courts throughout the United States as well as to courts in other countries.
+Mr. Levit's law practice, whether based in New York, California, or Wisconsin, took him over 50 years to state and Federal courts throughout the United States as well as to courts and arbitral tribunals in other countries.
 Before establishing Levit ADR LLC in May 2014, Mr. Levit's law practice was quite diverse and eclectic.
 He handled all aspects of complex commercial and business disputes including trade regulation and product distribution; unfair competition and other business torts; franchise law; executive employment disputes; insurance and reinsurance coverage and bad faith; insurance regulation, rehabilitation and insolvency; attorneys' and accountants' liability; financial institutions; securities; class actions; mergers and acquisitions; corporate and shareholder disputes; partnership; LLC and joint venture disputes; patent and trademark infringement and licensing; software and other technology disputes; environmental; Native American law; and international sales and transactional law.

 As an advocate, Mr. Levit has had significant experience representing clients in arbitrations under a wide variety of rules.
 These include the American Arbitration Association, the International Centre for Dispute Resolution, the CPR International Institute for Conflict Prevention and Resolution, the Iran-U.S. Claims Tribunal, the International Arbitral Centre of the Federal Economic Chamber of Vienna, the International Chamber of Commerce, the Zürich Chamber of Commerce, UNCITRAL, and other ad hoc rules and procedures.